mekramy/termeh/docs/guide/core/variable.md

 ## Var

 Retrieves the value of a previously defined component variable.
-Returns a fallback value if the variable is not set.
+Returns a fallback value if the variable is not set or `null`.

 ::: code-group